carpentries-incubator/medical-image-processing/episodes/mri.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Check Out Attributes of the Array
+## Challenge: Meaning of Attributes of the Array

 How can we see the number of dimensions in the `t2_data` array?
 Once again, all of the attributes of the array can be seen by typing `t2_data.` followed by <kbd>Tab</kbd>.
 What is the shape of the image?
 Can you make a guess about then size of a voxel based on the numbers you have here?
 Why or why not?